 Eating a diet rich in saturated fats may not increase your risk of heart diseases, says a new study.
 An Indian-origin scientist has claimed, challenging the medical guidelines that urge people to avoid the 'unhealthy' fat.
 This research found that the current level of evidence does not support guidelines restricting saturated fatty acid consumption to reduce coronary risk nor does it support high consumption of polyunsaturated fats - such as omega 3 or omega 6 - to reduce coronary heart disease.
+Similarly, when analysing the studies that involved assessments of the consumption of total monounsaturated fatty acids, long-chain omega-3 and omega-6 polyunsaturated fatty acids, there were no significant associations between consumption and cardiovascular risk.

 International research collaboration led by the University of Cambridge analyzed existing cohort studies and randomised trials on coronary risk and fatty acid intake.
 The researchers also found insufficient support for guidelines which advocate the high consumption of polyunsaturated fats (such as omega 3 and omega 6) to reduce the risk of coronary disease.